 I write to give readers practical, empowering tips to help them take compassionate care of themselves and others.
 This might be anything from being kind to yourself when you’re anxious to sitting with your pain to getting out of bed when you’re depressed to getting organized when you have ADHD.

 I live in Florida with my husband, Brian.
 He makes me tea, and he makes me laugh.
 And he makes everything better and brighter.

 I’m originally from Moscow, where I lived until I was six years old.
-I immigrated to America with my family—seven humans and one cat—in 1989.
+In 1989, I immigrated to America with my family—seven humans and one cat.
 When I started second grade at P.S.
-52 in Brooklyn, I had no idea what anyone was saying to me.
+52 in Brooklyn, I didn’t have a clue what anyone was saying to me.
 I also failed every vocabulary test.
 For a while.
 After finally learning English, I started falling in love with words.
 With stories.
 And with writing.